aaron-salisbury/ProjectTemplates/WinXPCore/Base/DataAnnotationValidation/README.txt

-﻿All these C# files in DataAnnotationValidation could be deleted if you update the library to target .Net Framework 4.0 or above.
+﻿All these C# files in DataAnnotationValidation could be deleted if you update the library to target .Net Framework 4.0 or higher.

 These are copied from the System.ComponentModel.DataAnnotations namespace to act as a shim while targeting .Net Framework 3.5.